 If anyone has to attend to a call out on their own, procedures must be in place so that the individual on site keeps in contact with someone on arrival at site, at regular intervals whilst on site, when leaving site and on arriving safely at home.
 If the lone worker fails to make contact within the agreed time further steps to establish their whereabouts will be needed.
 Also see page 17 Lone Working.

 No employee will enter a building alone unless there is an urgent and important need to do so before assistance arrives.
 No employee is expected to enter a building where it is believed there is a significant risk.
+(Read the Trust’s Personal Safety Policy)

-A copy of the detailed procedures introduced to control these risks will be kept in.....................................
+A copy of the detailed procedures introduced to control these risks will be kept in the Trust’s Personal Safety Policy.

 Following any event the risk assessment will be reviewed and further control measures implemented where appropriate.